Maha: BJP-Sena combine set to retain power; NCP improves tally

 He thanked the people of Maharashtra for giving a "clear and decisive mandate" to the BJP-led Mahayuti (grand alliance), adding his party and the Sena will go by what was "pre-decided" between them on sharing of power.
 Fadnavis said the BJP contested 260 seats in 2014 and won 122.
 "This time, we contested 150 seats and our allies 14 and as per trends, we are likely to win 105 seats.
 Our strike rate was 47 per cent in 2014, now it is 70 per cent," he said.

-Five other ministers in the Fadnavis-led government were also trailing as per trends available so far.
+Six other ministers in the Fadnavis-led government also lost the polls.
 Former chief ministers Ashok Chavan and Prithviraj Chavan and former deputy chief minister Ajit Pawar were other prominent winners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)